Laurent Nkunda: Army career and Kivu conflict

-Forming a government
+Formation of a rebel government

 In August 2007, the area under Nkunda's control lay north of Lake Kivu in Nord-Kivu in the territories of Masisi and Rutshuru.
 In this area, Nkunda established his headquarters by building necessary infrastructure and developing institutions of order.
 He established a political organisation known as the National Congress for the Defence of the People (CNDP).

-2008 Nord-Kivu fighting
+2008 Nord-Kivu campaign

-In fighting that began on 27 October 2008, known as the 2008 Nord-Kivu fighting, Nkunda led CNDP rebels who opposed both the army of the Democratic Republic of Congo, FDLR militias, and United Nations forces of the 17,000 UN contingent in the country.
-It was reported that he was advancing on the city of Goma with the aim of capturing it, with the Congolese army claimed he was receiving aid from Rwanda.
+In fighting that began on 27 October 2008, known as the 2008 Nord-Kivu campaign, Nkunda led CNDP rebels who fought against both the Congolese government forces, FDLR militias, and United Nations forces of the 17,000 UN contingent in the country.
+It was reported that he was advancing on the city of Goma with the aim of capturing it, with the Congolese army claiming he was receiving aid from Rwanda.

 The fighting uprooted 200,000 civilians, bringing the total number of people displaced by the Kivu conflict to 2 million, causing civil unrest large food shortages and what the United Nations calls "a humanitarian crisis of catastrophic dimensions."

 In an interview with the BBC on November 10, 2008, Nkunda threatened to topple the government of the Democratic Republic of Congo if the president, Joseph Kabila, continued to avoid direct negotiations.

 Human rights

-Throughout the years Nkunda has come under scrutiny and been accused by a number of organizations of committing human rights abuses.
+Throughout the years, Nkunda has come under scrutiny and been accused by a number of organizations of committing human rights abuses.
 Nkunda was indicted by the Congolese government for war crimes in September 2005.

 According to human rights monitors such as Refugees International, Nkunda's troops have been alleged to have committed acts of murder, rape, and pillaging of civilian villages; a charge which Nkunda denies.
 Amnesty International says his troops have abducted children as young as 12 and forced them to serve as child soldiers.

-In May 2002, he was accused of massacring 160 people in Kisangani, prompting UN Human Rights Commissioner Mary Robinson to call for his arrest following the abduction and beating of two UN investigators by his troops.
+In May 2002, he was accused of massacring 160 people in Kisangani during the Second Congo War, prompting UN Human Rights Commissioner Mary Robinson to call for his arrest following the abduction and beating of two UN investigators by his troops.
 He has claimed that the UN have ignored the widespread attacks on Tutsis in the region as they did during the Rwandan genocide in 1994.

 Child soldiers

-The United Nations has identified Nkunda's CNDP as being one of the main groups responsible for the recruitment of child soldiers in the DRC.
+The United Nations has identified Nkunda's CNDP as being one of the main groups responsible for the recruitment of child soldiers in the Congo.
 Nkunda denies these allegations, stating that as of 2005 he has demobilised 2,500 "young soldiers".
 His total army was estimated at 7,000–8,000 men.